istio/istio.io/content/en/docs/ops/best-practices/security/index.md

 `/public` to let the request allowed by the policy.
 Any other requests will be rejected by default eliminating the risk of unknown normalization behavior causing policy bypass.

-The following is another example using the `DENY-with-negative-matching` pattern to achieve the same result:
+The following is an example using the `DENY-with-negative-matching` pattern to achieve the same result:

 {{< text yaml >}}
 apiVersion: security.istio.io/v1beta1